panchomb/ie-exercise-3/modules/network/private-link-service/README.md

 | [`tags`](#parameter-tags) | object | Tags to be applied on all resources/resource groups in this deployment. |
 | [`visibility`](#parameter-visibility) | object | Controls the exposure settings for your Private Link service.
 Service providers can choose to limit the exposure to their service to subscriptions with Azure role-based access control (Azure RBAC) permissions, a restricted set of subscriptions, or all Azure subscriptions. |

-### Parameter: `name`

-Name of the private link service to create.

-- Required: Yes
-- Type: string

 ### Parameter: `autoApproval`

 The auto-approval list of the private link service.
 - Required: No
 - Type: object
 - Default: `{}`